smangham/fair-research-software/episodes/03-tools-practices.md

 - programming language-specific software repositories for publishing software packages and libraries- [PyPi][pypi] (for Python) and [CRAN][cran] (for R)
 - software registries - [BioTools][biotools] (for biosciences) and [Awesome Research Software Registries][awesome-rs-registries], providing a list of research software registries (by country, organisation, domain and programming language) where research software can be registered to help promote its discovery

-## Use persistent identifiers for your software
+## Use persistent identifiers for software

 Using unique persistent identifiers, such as **Digital Object Identifiers** (DOIs) provided by [Zenodo][zenodo] or [FigShare][figshare], or **SoftWare Heritage persistent IDentifiers** ([SWHID](swhid)) provided by [Software Heritage][software-heritage],